 If you usually fly out of major transportation hubs — such as New York City or Los Angeles — you can expect lengthy waits in the security line.
 In fact, the longest wait time for LaGuardia was a staggering 144 minutes.

 You can avoid those ridiculous waits by opting for smaller airports, instead.
 Instead of flying out of LaGuardia or JFK in New York, fly out of Newark Liberty International, where the average wait time is just 15 minutes.

 Saving on travel

 Now that you know the tricks to avoiding long security lines, you can start planning your next trip.
-If you’re looking for other hacks for your vacation, apply for the Chase Sapphire Preferred? credit card.
+If you’re looking for other hacks for your vacation, apply for the Chase Sapphire Preferred® Card

-With this travel rewards card, you can earn up to $625 toward travel after spending $4,000 or more on purchases in the first three months after opening an account.
+With this travel rewards card, you can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
 That money can help you pay for airport lounge access, a priority boarding pass, or even your hotel.

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.
 The information is accurate to the best of our knowledge when posted; however, all credit card information is presented without warranty.
 Please check the issuer’s website for the most current information.